KwanThink/PFE_QCar2_2026/README.md

 ros2 launch qcar2_nodes qcar2_localize_and_nav_launch.py
 ```

-This launch file brings up the localization and navigation pipeline using an existing map.
+Launch file for localization and navigation using an existing map.

-It includes:

-- QCar2 hardware node
-- QCar2 odometry node
-- LiDAR node
-- Fixed LiDAR TF node
-- Nav2 map server
-- AMCL localization
-- Nav2 navigation stack
-- Nav2-to-QCar2 command converter
-- Optional RViz visualization

-This launch file is useful when a map already exists and the robot should localize itself and navigate within that known environment.

----
+It starts the QCar2 hardware, odometry, LiDAR, AMCL localization, Nav2 navigation, and optional RViz visualization.

 ## Main Demo Commands